dortania/OpenCore-Install-Guide/clover-conversion/Clover-config.md

 * config.plist -> Kernel -> Quirks -> DisableRtcChecksum -> true

+For some versions of MacOS (e.g. Catalina) also the boot.efi might write to the RTC, so you might need to block this as well:

+* config.plist -> NVRAM -> Add -> 4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102:rtc-blacklist  = `<58 59>`

 **Note**: If you still have issues, you'll need to use [RTCMemoryFixup](https://github.com/acidanthera/RTCMemoryFixup/releases) and exclude ranges.
 See [here for more info](https://github.com/acidanthera/bugtracker/issues/788#issuecomment-604608329), and [here](https://dortania.github.io/OpenCore-Post-Install/misc/rtc.html) for a guide.

 **FakeCPUID**: